SachaVanleene/Operation-Grand-Menage/README.md

 - To finish the game, pull some zombie in the main plaza where there is the Zombie tank and kill 20 zombie.
 - To pick up item, left click close and aim the item you want to pick up ( if your character allow it)
 - When you play Gaara, once you stacked 40 fureur you can use your ultimate by typing on R key
-- When you pickup ammo use key above letter to use it and get it.
+- When you pick up ammo use key above letter (1 2 3 4 5 6 7 8 9 0 etc ... ) to use it and get it.
-- Whatchout when you pick up item it appaears in the inventory, do not use it otherwise you will " consume" your weapon ..
-We know this is not the best solution but we wanted something generic maybe too much
+- Whatch out when you pick up item it appaears in the inventory, do not use it otherwise you will " consume" your weapon ..
+We know this is not the best solution but we wanted something generic.
 - Only Gatling require Ammo !
-- Pick up yellow box and white sphere at the main plaza and then open your craft menu and create ne item !
+- Pick up yellow box and white sphere at the main plaza and then open your craft menu and you should be able to create new item !
 - Some area will lock you for a time, then you will get a surprise , try it at the main plaza.

 ## Conclusion
-There are a lot of bugs but as I explained we had to be quick to make a solo game " playable" for our course even if we started by scripting eveything using networkmanager because that was our first idea.
-But as a first game on Unity and in only 1 month developping we were not able to succes the multiplayer.
-But we get 4.3/4.3 so we are proud of our project even if it is more a prototype than a game.
+There are a lot of bugs yet as I explained we had to be quick to make a solo game " playable" for our course because  we started by scripting eveything using networkmanager because that was our first idea.
+But as a first game on Unity and in only 1 month of development we were not able to succes the multiplayer.
+However we obtained the perfect grade (4.3/4.3) so we are proud of our project even if it is more a prototype than a game.
 ## Authors

 * **Sacha Vanleene - Developper**